- Position: Associate Professor Abdul Latif Jameel Endowed Chair of Entrepreneurship & Founding Director, AUC Venture Lab

-Ayman Ismail is the Abdul Latif Jameel Endowed Chair of Entrepreneurship and assistant professor at The American University in Cairo School of Business and the founding director of the AUC Venture Lab, which was recognized as a high impact university business incubator in Africa (2014) and MENA (2015) by UBI Global.
+Ayman Ismail is the Abdul Latif Jameel Endowed Chair of Entrepreneurship and associate professor at The American University in Cairo (AUC) School of Business and the founding director of the AUC Venture Lab, which was recognized as a high impact university business incubator in Africa (2014) and the Middle East and North Africa (MENA) (2015) by UBI Global.

 Ismail has a broad multidisciplinary experience in entrepreneurship, economic development, business strategy, city planning and technology based on professional practice and academic research.
 He was a co-founder and managing partner at Enovio Consulting, a management and strategy consulting firm operating in the United States and the Middle East.
 Prior to that, he was a consultant in McKinsey and Company’s Business Technology Office in New York.
 He has advised senior management in leading fortune 100 companies, fast-growing startups, government agencies, and non-profits on key organization, operations and technology issues.
 He has also consulted and conducted research for international organizations such as the World Bank, IFC, UNCTAD, USAID, and GIZ, as well as multiple US government agencies.